jwhited02/module-10-challenge/README.md

 The starter code was extremely helpful in providing a layout for the task.
 Without it, I might have been quite lost.
 The analysis was straightforward due to its similarities to class activities.

 ## App Development
 The class activity about Flask was a great resource for starting part 2 of this challenge, which involved designing the climate app.
+Most of the issues I had was something pretty simple, which was just replacing the

 ## Routes
 The URLs for each route in the climate app are as follows: